-The tiñosa, or turkey vulture, with its unmistakable red head, flies the plains in search of carrion.
+The tiñosa, or turkey vulture, with its unmistakable red bead, flies the plains in search of carrion.

-The cattle egret follows grazing cows and feeds on insects, both those disturbed by ploughing and others on the cows' bides.
-The so-called gulf fritillary is one of 190 species of butterfly in Cuba, about 30 of which are endemic to the island.
+follows grazing cows and feeds on insects, both those disturbed by ploughing and others on the cows' hides.

+The so-called gulf fritillary

+is one of 190 species of

+butterfly in Cuba,

+about 30 of

+which are endemic

+to the island.